 Preeclampsia is a serious problem that causes high blood pressure and excess protein in your urine.
-It can develop any time during the second half of your pregnancy but can develop any time during the second half of your pregnancy -- even during labor or up to six weeks after delivery.
+It can develop any time during the second half of your pregnancy -- even during labor or up to six weeks after delivery.

 Call Your Doctor If:

 - Get early and regular prenatal care so your doctor can monitor your blood pressure and protein levels in your urine.
 This can detect preeclampsia early even if you don't have symptoms.

 - If you have chronic high blood pressure, work with your doctor to keep it under control.
 Limit salt and get regular exercise.
 Rest on your left side as much as possible.

 - Don't smoke or drink alcohol.

 - Eat healthy, regular meals and take a prenatal vitamin.